Symptoms of Depression

 Prolonged fear and stress have been proven to weaken the immune system leaving both humans and animals vulnerable to decease and slow recovery from illnesses and injuries.

 Many natural medicine licensed doctors of veterinarian medicine recommend and use Bach Flower Remedies for their patients.
-Their testimonials can be found at BachFlower.com.
+Testimonials can be found at BachFlower.com.

 Rescue Remedy Pet is effective and affordable.
 Small pets require only 2 drops into the mouth, food or drink; while large animals like a horse take 10 drops in a bucket of water.
 In some cases a response comes in less than an hour.